Virtual Drug Tests

-Using the computer to predict the physiological effects of drugs
+Using the computer to predict the physiological effect of drugs

-The use of computer-assisted prediction models plays an important role at Bayer HealthCare at all levels of pharmaceutical research.
-One example is virtual drug tests – where computer software simulates the behavior of an active substance in the living organism.
+Virtual drug tests are one example where computer software simulates the behavior of an active substance in the living organism.

-Scientists at Bayer Technology Services (BTS) and Bayer HealthCare (BHC) have jointly developed two innovative predictive models: PK-Sim™ simulation software predicts pharmacokinetic processes, such as the absorption, transport and metabolism of the active substance in the body.
+In collaboration of Bayer IT specialists and drug discovery scientists two virtual drug tests were developed in-house: The PK-Sim™ simulation software predicts pharmacokinetic processes, such as the absorption, transport and metabolism of the active substance in the body.
 The coagulation simulator, on the other hand, simulates the effect of active ingredients on the blood-clotting process.

 PK-Sim™: the active substance's route through the body